 One of our favourite facts about the Central Coast of New South Wales, is that we proudly have four times the coastline of Sydney Harbour.
 Now that’s a lot of beaches, in fact we've got 40 of them.

-If you’re seeking to explore more of our stunning coastal region of New South Wales, we thought you might appreciate a little guidance on where is the best sand to plant your feet in.
+If you’re seeking to explore more of our stunning coastal region of New South Wales, we thought you might appreciate a little guidance on where to plant your feet in soft sand.
 This is the ultimate tour through some of the best beaches to visit on the Central Coast.

 This article will continuously grow to feature profiles on the 40+ beaches across the entire Central Coast (so definitely one to bookmark for reference), but for now we’ve highlighted the best, most popular surf and sand for locals and tourists alike.